Falasefemi2/Online-Learning-Platform-Microservice-based/README.md

     *   Update the `application.yml` file with your MySQL username and password.
     *   Run the application using `mvn spring-boot:run`.

+3.  **Start the Course Service:**
+    *   Navigate to the `course-service` directory.
+    *   Make sure your MySQL server is running and the database `coursedb` is created.
+    *   Update the `application.yml` file with your MySQL username and password.
+    *   Run the application using `mvn spring-boot:run`.

 ## API Usage

-You can use the included `http-request/auth.http` file to test the authentication endpoints using an appropriate REST client.
+You can use the included `http-request/auth.http` and `http-request/course.http` files to test the authentication and course endpoints using an appropriate REST client.